makkcg/Omarty-Backend/omartyapis/Financial/ShowIncome.md

 #### `flagAptIncome`

-- If User is Block Manager show Apartment Income if it is set > 0 other wise will show blocks Income.
+- If User is Block Manager show Apartment income if it is set > 0 other wise will show blocks income.

 #### Example 1